wxbaum/featherflow/README.md

 # Featherflow

 An ultra-lightweight workflow orchestration tool built with Python's standard library.
 Featherflow is designed to be a simple alternative to Apache Airflow for smaller projects or when you need a lightweight solution without the infrastructure overhead.
+For example, Featherflow will happily run on a t2.nano EC2 instance.

 ## Features